uunniiblog/linux-vn-manager-lvnm/README.md

                 <li>Name: Will show the name, with the prefix and path below. </li>
                 <li>Last played date and playtime count.</li>
             </ul>
         - Steam/desktop shortcut: Right click an entry to add.
-The application will be run without gui.
+The application will be run headless without GUI in this mode.
+Timetracking will still work in the background if enabled.
 4. Statistics tab: If timetracking has been enabled when you run a game it will count your playtime.
 This tab shows some simple graphs by app or global based on your playtime.
 5. Settings tab
     - Functional Settings:
         - Font folder: Path to a folder with your fonts.
 This fonts can be symlinked to prefixes to reduce disk space.
         - Gamescope: Enable gamescope and global parameters.
 When you add a game this setting will be automatically loaded, can be edited later per game as it fit.
         - Global Env Variables: Enable global environt variables checkboxes.
 When you add a game this setting will be automatically loaded, can be edited later per game as it fit.
 Will also be used when running a game in "Run in prefix".
+        - Manage Variables: To add and remove new environment variables, if you remove one variable from the application being used by a game it will be deleted from the game.
     - Appearance Settings:
         - Dark/Light mode.
         - Ui scaling.